-The enclosed Quality Audit prepared by PMCE for ROD Consulting Engineers (Section 5), includes a Non-Motorised User and Cycle Audit.
+The enclosed Quality Audit prepared by PMCE for ROD Consulting Engineers, which includes a cycle audit.

 6.15 Motor Cycle Parking

 It is an objective of the Council to require developments to provide motorcycle parking spaces at a minimum of four or more spaces per 100 car parking spaces (Section 12.4.7).
 The type of motorcycle stand and typical parking layout should be in accordance with the Council's Cycling Policy Guidelines and Standards with a spacing of 1 metre to allow the parking of one motorcycle per stand.